adopted-ember-addons/ember-keyboard/API-DESIGN.md

 One idea is to back ember-keyboard by a widely used Javascript keyboard handling library. @lukemelia looked into mousetrap and keymaster to see how they handled key vs code and whether we could/should use them.
 In both cases, he found that they rely on now-deprecated keyboard event properties (`which` and `keyCode`). e.g. ccampbell/mousetrap#474.
 For that reason, his conclusion is that taking a dependency on one of them is not a good idea.

-## Unresolved questions

-### Should ember-keyboard bring an opinion about whether most developers should be using `code` or `key`-based shortcuts for common types of apps targeted by Ember?
+### Does ember-keyboard bring an opinion about whether most developers should be using `code` or `key`-based shortcuts for common types of apps targeted by Ember?

-Proposals 1, 2 and 4 are agnostic.
-Proposal 3 has the opinion that `key` should be the default.
+No, it is agnostic.

 ### Challenges with mapping `key` values

 Because `key` is the generated value including the effect of modifiers, `Shift+2` has a key value of `@` on common English layouts.
 Should a keyboard shortcut of `key='@'` be equivalent to one of `modifier='Shift' key='2'`?
-If so, how do we encode the mapping of `@` to `2` necessary to support the latter?
+If so, how do we encode the mapping of `@` to `2` necessary to support the latter? *This remains an open question.*

 Alt-key combos on OS X bring a similar set of challenges. `Alt+c` on OS X has a `key` value of `ç` since that is the character normally generated on Macs when pressing Alt/Option and C together.
 To support `modifier='Alt' key='c'` on Macs, we would need to map `ç` back to `c` somehow.

 ### How do these API changes the priority and propagation features of ember-keyboard, if at all?

-No need for this functionality to change
+No need for this functionality to change.
+The helpers, modifiers and functions shown above will all allow for priority and/or propagation to be set.

 ### What about key sequences, a la gmail's `g` followed by `i` to go to the inbox?

-Many of the proposal's APIs seem like they could be readily enhanced to support key sequences in a future release.
+Out of scope for now, but this API could be readily enhanced to support key sequences in a future release.

 ### This would be a whole new API from version 5.
 What is the migration path?
 Is a codemod possible?